dbos-inc/dbos-transact-ts/packages/pgnotifier-receive/README.md

 #### Decorating Plain Methods

-Non-workflow methods decorated with `@DBTrigger` will also be run in response to database events.
-Note that, in contrast to workflows, this approach does not provide the guarantee of exactly-once execution of the method.
+Non-workflow methods decorated with `@<trigger>.trigger` will also be run in response to database events.
+Note that, in contrast to workflows, this approach does not provide the guarantee of exactly-once method execution.
 The class method decorated must:

 - Be `async` and `static`
 - Have the arguments `op: TriggerOperation, key: unknown[], rec: unknown`, which will be provided when the trigger invokes the method.

-The decorator is `DBTrigger(triggerConfig: DBTriggerConfig)`.
+The decorator is `trigger(triggerConfig: DBTriggerConfig)`.
 The parameters provided to each method invocation are:

 - `op`: The operation (insert/update/delete) that occurred.
 See [Decorating Workflow Methods](#decorating-workflow-methods) above for more details.
 - `key`: An array of record fields that have been extracted as the record key.
 The list of fields extracted is controlled by the `DBTriggerConfig`.